scala/scala-lang/_posts/2026-02-19-state-of-tasty-reader.md

 ## Hard compatibility guarantee

-**Scala 3 consuming Scala 2.13 artifacts will always be supported.**
+**Scala 3 consuming Scala 2.13 artifacts will remain supported for the foreseeable future.**

 That direction of compatibility is a hard requirement and remains part of the Scala 3 migration model.
-The broken direction is specifically Scala 2.13 consuming Scala 3.8+ artifacts through the TASTy reader.
+The no-longer-supported direction is specifically Scala 2.13 consuming Scala 3.8+ artifacts through the TASTy reader.

 ## Stable TASTy reader compatibility (Scala 2.13.6+)